Fearing God is the safest disposition that you can possess, it is the hyperbaric oxygen chamber in which you breathe His love.

 God is jealous that you would know what it is to be enveloped in His love.
 When we fear Him, we find an ocean of love.
 Our focus leads the emotions of our hearts and the security of our lives.
 Our fear grows with the level of intimacy that we have with the object of our fear.

-We plunge into the revelation of the Character of the thing that we fear.
+We plunge into the revelation of the one that we fear.

 When we fear God, we plunge into the reality of endless joy and love – because He is the object of our focus and in Him is endless joy and love.

-God loves us by making Himself known to us; by causing us to fear Him; and by offering us Himself as the resolve of our fears.
+God loves us by making Himself known to us; causing us to fear Him; and offering us Himself as the resolve of our fears.